 You can run a cold reboot by two methods:

 - Press the power button on your TV’s Remote Control and waits until the TV switch off and turns on again.

-- Another trick of doing it is by unplugging your TV from the switchboard and plugging it again after 30 seconds.
+- Another trick for doing it is by unplugging your TV from the switchboard and plugging it in again after 30 seconds.